Cancel anytime

 - Acquisition Price (USD millions): 6000

-- Strategic Rationale: Expanded Valero's refining capacity and retail presence in the US.
+- Strategic Rationale: Expanded refining capacity and geographic reach.

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in renewable diesel projects, upgrades to existing refineries, and expansion of its retail network.
+Recent Initiatives: Recent initiatives include investments in renewable diesel production and refinery upgrades to improve efficiency and reduce emissions.

 Summary